t-s-e-z-a-r/GraphQL/README.md

-Basic GraphQL CRUD with using MongoDB with some data created for testing purposes
+Basic GraphQL CRUD with using MongoDB